 Currently Jamie is a member of Trinity United Methodist Church where he serves as the Financial Secretary.
 He serves on the Board of Directors for Habitat for Humanity of Morrow County as the Treasurer.
 Jamie is also a member of the Mount Gilead Masonic Lodge #206.
-In his free time he enjoys woodworking and remodeling for family and friends.
+In his spare time he enjoys woodworking and remodeling for family and friends.

 Kris M. Buirley